JKindonNtx/solutions-euc/documentation/BP-2125-Securing Citrix Virtual Apps and Desktops with Nutanix Flow/BP-2125/bp-2125-09-auditing-nutanix-flow-network-security.md

 ## Audit Logs

 Logging is an important part of security infrastructure, and Flow provides audit logs.
 Audit logs track changes to security policy configuration and VM category mappings and show when a policy was changed or applied and who changed it.
-To see your audit logs, click the Prism Central menu button, navigate to the Activity menu, then click Audits.
+To see your audit logs:

+- Click the Prism Central menu button, navigate to the "**Activity**" menu, then click "**Audits**".

 Audit logs are enabled by default and capture all changes made in Prism Central related to Flow.

 ## Configure Logging